 We had a few incidents going in and out of the ER for choking issues, but we eventually checked out of RMH and was finally home in mid June.

 It has been quite a journey this year and really appreciate what the power of prayer has done.
 It has given us strength and hope for a brighter future for Miles.

 Thank you for reading our story and visiting our website.
-We are truly blessed for all the donations and truly grateful for all the support and prayers.
+We are truly blessed and truly grateful for all the support and prayers.

 More pictures of Miles: http://flipagram.com/f/TCxVLACiPb